 Dev stands for device.
 This directory contains files related to hardware devices in Linux.
-It contains files related to hard disc, CD ROM, audio, input devices, etc.
+It contains files related to hard disc, CD ROM, audio, input devices, and others.

 Etc stands for etcetera.
 This directory is brain of Linux.
 It contains configuration files related to system and user packages.
 For example, it contains configuration for X11 which is system package and your apache web server which is a user package.
 If you have PHP installed, then configuration file of PHP (php.ini) is stored here.

 Home directory is the directory for users.
 This is similar to My Document Folder in Windows.
-If you create a user in Linux, a folder will be created in the home directory for that user.
+If you create a user in Linux, a folder is created in the home directory for that user.
 Only administrator and the user can access the directory.

 This directory contains various libraries which are used by different commands on Linux.